 (18 credit hours) The sustainable development concentration focuses on the balancing of human needs with the protection of the natural and social environments.
 Components of a sustainable development strategy encompass environmental, economic, social, and political elements.

-The following two courses:
+Choose two of the following courses:

-SPEA-V 515 Sustainable Communities (3 cr.)
-SPEA-V 596 Sustainable Development (3 cr.)
+SPEA-S 515 Sustainable Communities (3 cr.)

+SPEA-S 596 Sustainable Development (3 cr.)

+SPEA-V 550 Sustainability in a Tri-Sectoral World (3 cr.)

-Context for Sustainability (6 credit hours)
+Context for Sustainability (6 credit hours):